ktalaga/Travel_Bucket_List_App/README.md

 MVP:

-The app should allow the user to track countries and cities they want to visit and those they have visited.
+- The app should allow the user to track countries and cities they want to visit and those they have visited.
-The user should be able to create and edit countries Each country should have one or more cities to visit The user should be able to create and delete entries for cities The app should allow the user to mark destinations as visited or still to see Possible Extensions:
+- The user should be able to create and edit countries
+- Each country should have one or more cities to visit
+- The user should be able to create and delete entries for cities
+- The app should allow the user to mark destinations as visited or still to see

+Possible Extensions:

-Have separate pages for destinations visited and those still to visit Add sights to the destination cities
+- Have separate pages for destinations and those still to visit
+- Add sights to the destination cities
-Search for destination by continent, city or country Any other ideas you might come up with
+- Search for destination by continent, city or country
+- Any other ideas you might come up with
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Rules:

 The project must be built using only:

-HTML / CSS
+- HTML / CSS
-Python
+- Python
-Flask
+- Flask
-PostgreSQL and the psycopg
+- PostgreSQL and psycopg
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 To run the app: